Petite France, Strasbourg: Hospice of the Incurable

 The origin of the name Petite-France ("Little France") was not given for patriotic or architectural reasons.
 It can be found in the Alsatian name Blatterhüs of a hospice for the incurable, originally founded in the Finkwiller district and then moved in 1687 to a new building at 6 rue des Moulins, on what is now the Quai de la Petite-France (Blodergängel in Alsatian during the 18th and 19th centuries), where it operated for a period of almost 300 years until 1789 in the then German-speaking and culturally German-influenced Lutheran University City of Strasbourg.
 Until 1789, all of Alsace was a foreign country under customs law (province à l'instar de l'étranger effectif), i.e. it had a customs border with France, but not with the Holy Roman Empire.
 The hospice was founded in 1503 by Gaspard Hofmeister, a citizen of the city, for the Landsknechte of Charles VIII of France, who had contracted syphilis during the Italian wars.
 The return of the Landsknechte from the siege of Naples brought syphilis to the region.
 The hospice had been expanded in 1506 and 1522 before being moved in 1687.
-Syphilis is a disease that appeared suddenly in Europe at the end of the 15th century and soon required considerable care for the often marginalized patients.
-The population called the hospice "Zum Französel" at the time - syphilis was considered a "French disease".
-In the 18th century the place was called the Hospice of the Incurable.
-In 1795 the building was referred to as "La Petite France", then by extension the entire district.
+Syphilis is a disease that appeared suddenly in Europe at the end of the 15th century and soon required considerable care for the often marginalised patients.
+The population called the hospice "Zum Französel" at the time, as syphilis was considered a "French disease".
+In the 18th century, the place was called the Hospice of the Incurable.
+In 1795, the building was referred to as "La Petite France", then by extension the entire district.